-Section 110.08 In all cases where one (1) employee is exercising his/her seniority to displace (bump) another employee, his/her right to displace (bump) into another job classification is subject to the conditions that he/she is qualified for the position and able to perform the functions and duties of the position to which he/she is attempting to displace (bump) into.
+Section 110.08 In all cases where one (1) employee is exercising his/her/their seniority to displace (bump) another employee, his/her/their right to displace (bump) into another job classification is subject to the conditions that he/she/they is/are qualified for the position and able to perform the functions and duties of the position to which he/she/they is/are attempting to displace (bump) into.
 During the bumping process, employees will be considered qualified for any classification they occupy at the time of layoff.